-PART I: INAUGURAL CEREMONY
+PART I: OPENING CEREMONY

-PART II: WORKING SESSIONS
+PART II: WORK SESSIONS

 Challenges In the US-Mexico Automotive Industry Are Opportunities

 Many of the challenges raised are seen as opportunities and significantly overlap with the five key issue areas that subsequent working groups will be formed around: